-Table 28 lists the EEPROM controller instruction set.
-The controller recognizes all instruction types, whether it is in upload or download mode, except for the pause instruction, which it recognizes only in upload mode.
+Table 27 lists the EEPROM controller instruction set.
+The controller recognizes all instruction types whether it is in upload or download mode, except for the pause instruction, which it only recognizes in upload mode.

-The I/O update, calibrate, distribution sync, and end instructions are mostly self-explanatory.
+The input/output update, calibrate, distribution sync, and end instructions are mostly self-explanatory.
 The others, however, warrant further detail, as described in the following paragraphs.